Wednesday, September 24, 2008

 Memories of Grand Street

-When the cold wind blows, reminds me of the past.
+When the cold wind blows, I can’t help but think of the past.

-A long time ago, I lived on the second floor of a seven-story building on Grand Street in Chinatown, Manhattan.
-In the morning, I waked up to the louder chatter of Chinese women in the old cramped elevator that went up to the sewing factory upstairs.
-The sound that went through the second floor is louder and as it goes upstairs, disappeared as if are submerged in the water.
+A long time ago, I lived on the second floor of a seven-story building on Grand Street in Manhattan.
+Every morning, I would wake up to the loud chatter of Chinese women riding the small, old elevator up to the sewing factory upstairs.
+Their noisy voices would pass by our floor, then fade away as they rose higher—like sinking into water.

-If the cold wind blows, I miss those friends very badly.
+When the cold wind blows, I miss those friends so much.

 No comments: